walmartlabs/circus/README.md

 ## Route-based Loading

 Carousel also has build-time support for route-based on demand chunk loading.
-This allows the application to device a single build up into individual front end components, with only the pertinent code being loaded when the user hits that portion of the site.
+This allows the application to devisee a single build up into individual front end components, with only the pertinent code being loaded when the user hits that portion of the site.

 ### Routers